asszem/AndrasCommander/README.md

 - [ ] - Open bookmarks
 - [ ] - Name and rename bookmarks

-### Version 1.22 - Actionable History Panel
+### Version 1.2.2 - Actionable History Panel
 - [ ] - History panel can be navigated to, and items can be opened by selecting them with the cursor
 - [ ] - Add keyboard shortcut Quickkey-s to open history items by pressing Ctrl-# of history item

-### Version 1.3 - Improved File Actions - select, copy, move, delete
+### Version 1.3 - Basic File Actions - select, copy, move, delete
+- [ ] VIM like: rename highlighted file with "r"
 - [ ] NC like: select multiple files under cursor with "Ins"
 - [ ] Select/deselect all files
 - [ ] Select files by wildcards